-In communities across the world, there is a growing need and responsibility to provide options that give people the opportunity to walk to more places, and to feel safe while doing so.
+In communities across the world, there is a growing need and responsibility to provide options that give people the opportunity to use active transportation methods (walk/cycle) and to feel safe while doing so.

-As we continue to support and promote active transportation, and as roadways becoming busier, we recognize we need to provide more education around the importance of sharing our roads.
+As the City continues to support and promote active transportation, and as roadways becoming busier, there is recognition of a need to provide more education around the importance of sharing our roads.
 If you’re biking, driving or walking, having responsible travel behaviours will give everyone more accessible and safe transportation choices.

 Everyone needs to know the rules of the road and share the responsibility of roadway safety.
 Pedestrian safety is everyone's responsibility.